Sonic Brew

+Release

 There was a long delay before it was released outside Japan because of poor audio mixing.
 Due to the delay, Wylde and drummer Phil Ondich recorded "Lost My Better Half" as a bonus track for the U.S. edition.
-(The recording of the more aggressive track reportedly prompted Wylde to pursue a heavier direction for the band's music thereafter.)
+The recording of the more aggressive track reportedly prompted Zakk Wylde to pursue a heavier direction for the band's music thereafter.
 Sonic Brew was finally released on May 4, 1999, with a standard gloss-printed booklet.
 Early copies came packed with a free Zakk Wylde guitar pick.

 Subsequently, the Johnnie Walker whisky company issued a cease-and-desist order to Wylde on the album cover, which had been designed to match, except for its wording, the distiller's graphic design for its bottles of Black Label Whisky.
-The band decided to reissue the album with a different album cover, this time merely the band's skull logo and as an added incentive, they wanted to record a further bonus track for the fans who wanted to buy this now-third version of the album.
-Wylde, Ondich, and Mike Inez of Alice in Chains (who alongside Wylde had helped write the original) recorded their cover of Ozzy Osbourne's "No More Tears" accordingly.
+The band decided to reissue the album with a different album cover with the band's skull logo, and as an added incentive for fans who wanted to buy this now-third version of the album, they included a cover of Ozzy Osbourne's "No More Tears", which Wylde and Mike Inez had written.

 "Born to Lose" and "No More Tears" were released as promotional singles for the album, though no videos were made.
-Bored to Tears had a promotional video released for the album's 20th anniversary.
+"Bored to Tears" had a promotional video released for the album's 20th anniversary.

 On May 17, 2019, Black Label Society released the 20th Anniversary Edition of Sonic Brew, titled Sonic Brew - 20th Anniversary Blend 5.99 - 5.19.
 The remixed album contains two bonus tracks, a piano version of "Spoke in the Wheel" and an acoustic version of "Black Pearl".
 On May 31, 2019, the remixed album was ranked number 8 on Billboards Top Independent Albums Chart.